AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Quick_Start.md

 SDS supports a wide variety of property types, including simple types like integers, strings and floats and complex types like lists, arrays and enumerations.
 Properties can be of any complex SdsType.
-For additional information, including a detailed list of supported data types, refer to [Qi_Types_topic](xref:sdsTypes#sdstypetopic).
+For additional information, including a detailed list of supported data types, refer to [Types](xref:sdsTypes).

 To create an SdsType in .NET, use the .NET SDS libraries SdsTypeBuilder.